aaronkl/aaronkl.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My goal is to build automated learning systems that are able to configure themselves without any human intervention.
-More specifically, my research focus is on hyperparameter and architecture search of deep neural networks as well as more general AutoML.
+Machine learning is one of the most most disrupting technologies of our time.
+However, its success often relies on human expert intuition, for example, selecting and configuring the right learning algorithm.
+This makes machine learning only accessible to a limited group of experts.
+These manual steps usually depend on trial-and-error, which consumes a large amount of computational resources.

+The goal of my research is to develop machine learning approaches that are able to configure themselves automatically by learning from past data.
+This enables even novice users to efficiently apply state-of-the-art machine learning algorithms.
+In the long term I hope that my work will contribute to fulfill the promise of artificial intelligence of complete end-to-end learning systems.

 ### short bio